Cite this Response

-What is it and what can I expect?
+What is the common cold and what can I expect?

 First signs of a common cold, also called an upper respiratory infection (URI), typically include a sore throat and runny nose, followed by coughing and sneezing.
 The common cold is caused by a virus.
 Antibiotics will not help you recover from a cold.
 If you catch a cold, getting lots of rest, drinking plenty of fluids, and avoiding smoking and second-hand smoke is advised.
 Colds can last from one to two weeks, but there are a number of ways to relieve symptoms.